-If you split shared physical custody of your children with your ex-spouse or former partner, do you have a working agreement regarding holidays like Hanukkah and Christmas?
+If you split shared physical custody of your children with your ex-spouse or former partner, do you have a working agreement regarding holidays like Hanukkah or Christmas?
 If you do have holiday provisions in your parenting plan or marital settlement agreement, have you also discussed how circumstances may change due to the pandemic?
-A properly drafted marital settlement agreement or custody order should govern child custody, education, healthcare, tax deductions, as well as which parent spends time with the child on which holiday.
-Some parents choose to alternate holidays like Christmas every other year, or even and odd years.
-Other parents might “give up” one holiday to reserve another.
-For example, one parent might always have News Year’s Eve while the other spends New Year’s Day with the child.
-Regardless of your individual preferences, it is important to adhere to the provisions of the Marital Settlement Agreement or Parentage Judgment.

-How can you be sure your ex’s family are using face masks or adhering to current safety protocols?
+How can you be sure your ex’s family are using face masks or adhering to current safety protocols during a global pandemic?
 What if one parent is not comfortable with their child being around extended family, but it is the other parent’s year to host Christmas?
 Even worse, what if one parent is high-risk, confirmed COVID-positive, or refuses to get tested?